Sorry, you need to enable JavaScript to visit this website.

 Debattle (in Dutch): Informing young people on elections and youth policy

-Debattle was a project of the Ambrassade and the Vereniging Vlaamse Jeugddiensten (now called Bataljong) with support of the Flemish Youth Council and various youth work organizations.
-The major objective of Debattle was, towards the municipal elections of 2018 and the corresponding planning year, to inform, sensibilize and activate as many young people and youth organizations as possible.
+Debattle is a project of the Ambrassade and the Vereniging Vlaamse Jeugddiensten (now called Bataljong) with support of the Flemish Youth Council and various youth work organizations.
+The major objective of Debattle to inform, sensibilize and activate as many young people and youth organizations as possible.
+Debattle was organized before the 2018 and 2024 elections.
+Given its success, it is likely that the initiative will be repeated before the next elections (2030; yet to be confirmed).
 More concrete the project had the following four objectives:

 • to provide young people with information about the elections and the local youth policy,